-The billing manager (BM) in Student Accounts assists with the above and oversees other veterans benefits ( VA TAP, NYS Child of Veteran Awards, GoArmyEd, and DMNA. ).
+The Office of Student Accounts assists with the above and oversees other veterans benefits ( VA TAP, NYS Child of Veteran Awards, GoArmyEd, and DMNA).

 If you are using any other benefits, you usually obtain those directly through your recruiter/unit.